 In reality, content represents the entirety of the experience your brand designs, creates, and shares online and offline, from logos and tag lines to personnel, phone calls, signage, blog text, images, videos, etc.

-If a prospect or customer can interacts with it, you’d better believe it’s content.
+If a prospect or customer can interact with it, you’d better believe it’s content.

 And before you offer up, “Well, Ronell, what if one of my staffers has mustard on her shirt in a video we post online?”
 (Trust me, someone would ask that.)
 “Is that content, too?”
 Yes, that faux pas is part of the content experience a prospect or customer could have with your brand.